rust-lang/rfcs/text/0000-transparent-unions.md

 > https://github.com/rust-lang/rfcs/pull/1758#issuecomment-290757356
 > **pnkfelix:** "However, I personally do not think we need to expand the scope of the feature.
 So I am okay with leaving it solely defined on `struct`, and leave `union`/`enum` to a follow-on RFC later.
 (Much the same with a hypothetical `newtype` feature.)"

 In summary, many of the questions regarding `#[repr(transparent)]` on a `union` were the same as applying it to a multi-field `struct`.
-These questions have since been answered, and I see no problems with applying those same answers to `union`.
+These questions have since been answered, so there should be no problems with applying those same answers to `union`.

 # Unresolved questions
 [unresolved]: #unresolved-questions